adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 </div>

 <blockquote style="font-style:italic; font-size:1.1em; margin-top:2em; color:#444;">
-<strong>"Technological education is the art of decoding the invisible — where algorithms become language, and language becomes power."</strong> — A.L.M., Ambassador of Technoculture
+<strong>"Technological education is the art of decoding the invisible — where algorithms become language, and language becomes power."</strong> — A.L.M. ⚛ Ambassador of Technoculture
 </blockquote>

 ---